Fix: Can’t Able to Enable Windows Firewall Service in Windows 10/11

 Deploy an SFC scan

-Once the SFC scan is complete, restart your computer to see whether the issue has been fixed.
+3. After the SFC scan, restart your computer and see if the issue is resolved.

 Deploy a DISM scan